 You must achieve 95% attendance in all your classes in order to pass your course.
 This includes IELTS (International English Language Testing System), PSHE (Personal, Social, Health and Economic Education), and UPC (University Preparation) classes.
-If you fail to meet the attendance rate you will fail your course regardless of exam results.
+If you fail to meet the attendance rate you will fail your course regardless of exam results, and your Visa may be withdrawn.